 In the end, just make sure you have a goal for your website that helps your overall business objectives.
 Then design everything around that goal.
 Make it as easy as possible for your site visitors to say yes to what you’re offering.
 If you can do that, you can take your website from a glorified brochure to a fully functional lead-generating, customer-getting machine.

 Studies have shown if you like this blog post — you will also love the following articles.

 - How to Build a Website For Your Home Business

 - 6 Elements to Consider When Designing Your Website

 - How to Evaluate and Improve Your Website

-Wes McDowell is the head of web strategy at The Deep End in Chicago.
+Wes McDowell is the head of the web strategy at The Deep End in Chicago.
 He works with businesses who want to generate leads and obtain more customers through their websites.
-In addition to client work, Wes loves to blog about all the latest in web design, user experience and internet marketing.
+In addition to client work, Wes loves to blog about all the latest in web design, user experience, and internet marketing.